MetaMask/metamask-mobile/app/component-library/components/Sheet/SheetBottom/README.md

 # SheetBottom

 SheetBottom is a sheet component typically used when we need content that slides up from the bottom.
-This is a wrapper component that your screens utilize and **is meant to be used with React Navigation** as an action sheet.
+This is a wrapper component that your screens utilize and **is meant to be used with [React Navigation](https://reactnavigation.org/)** as an action sheet.

 ## Props

 ### `onDismissed`

 Optional callback that gets triggered when sheet is fully dismissed.
+This is called whenever the sheet is dismissed, which also includes dismissing via tapping on the overlay and swipe to dismiss.

 | <span style="color:gray;font-size:14px">TYPE</span> | <span style="color:gray;font-size:14px">REQUIRED</span> |
 | :-------------------------------------------------- | :------------------------------------------------------ |